ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 3.4.2 A Directly Invited VRS Roster cannot start at a later stage than another Directly Invited VRS Roster with a higher VRS Rank.

-3.4.3 For the purposes of seeding within a stage, Tournament Operator will use the Global VRS rank if available.
+3.4.3 For the purposes of seeding within a stage, Tournament Operator will use the Global VRS rank from the Invitation VRS, if applicable.

 3.4.4 Rosters without a Global VRS rank cannot be seeded higher than VRS Ranked Rosters.